ditchallaway/Hippy-Crack/README.md

 ___

-A bi-product of Hydrogen being based on Node.js is that we are able to support debugging of any JavaScript during the Hydrogen build process, just the way you would do with any other Node.js applications.
+A bi-product of Hippy Crack being based on Node.js is that we are able to support debugging of any JavaScript during the Hippy Crack build process, just the way you would do with any other Node.js applications.

 Let's see how we can do this!